kalyan926/Translator/README.md

 ## Conclusion

 This project presents a comprehensive approach to building an English to Telugu translator using the Transformer architecture.
 The flexibility of Keras subclassing APIs, combined with a custom training loop and scheduled learning rates, allows for effective training of the model.
 The use of multihead attention mechanisms enhances the model's ability to handle long-term dependencies, resulting in more accurate and contextually rich translations.
-The successful application of KerasTuner for hyperparameter optimization further refines the model's performance.
+The application of KerasTuner for hyperparameter optimization further refines the model's performance.
 The results, evaluated using the BLEU score, demonstrate the efficacy of this approach in producing high-quality translations.
 This work highlights the superiority of Transformer architecture in language translation tasks.

 ---